Quick Search For a: in ZIP code

 • Use your head, not your heart.

 If you have a spouse or partner, one of you should do the initial phone interview and the other should check the references.
-That way, when reference-checking you won't be hampered by emotions.
+That way, when reference-checking, you won't be influenced by emotions.

 • Get them talking.

-Instead of asking a previous employer a yes/no question ("Is she concerned with safety?"), phrase it so that you can get as much information as possible ("How was she with safety issues?").
+Instead of asking a previous employer a yes/no question ("Is she concerned with safety?"), ask open ended questions so that you can gather as much information as possible ("How was she with safety issues?").

 • Do a nanny background check.

-Finally, to really put your mind at ease, do a criminal background check on nannies that you are seriously considering.
-The background check is included in Platinum memberships, and can be purchased for $49 by those with Gold and Free memberships.
+Finally, before making your hiring decision, conduct criminal background checks on the nannies that you are seriously considering for hire.
+A free background check is included in Platinum memberships and additional checks can be purchased by all levels of membership for $49.